driesvr/driesvr.github.io/_posts/2025-01-27-matching_molecular_series.md

 ```
 This test will check that the two additional R-groups in the reference dataset (in this case, an aniline and a trifluoromethoxy) can be retrieved based on the matching series of
 F, Br and Cl substituents.
 It also checks that the potency values are associated with the correct R-groups.
 This finishes succesfully on my setup, so it looks like that all works!
 Let's see what we can retrieve when we check for such series in the bindingDB IC50 patent dataset.
-Let's put together a series of molecules that gains about a threefold in potency as we move to heavier halogens.
+First, we put together a series of molecules that gains about a threefold in potency as we move to heavier halogens.

 ```python
 query_df = pd.DataFrame({